Homophobia & Transphobia

 Despite New York City’s reputation as being more LGBT friendly than most other places, LGBT-related discrimination, hate crimes, and harassment are part of its history, past and present.

-Sites in this collection feature places where homophobic and/or transphobic actions have taken place, from the 17th century “place of execution” in Lower Manhattan (then part of New Amsterdam) to discrimination at LGBT bars and businesses over the decades to gay-biased murders in the 1990s.
+Sites in this collection feature places where homophobic and/or transphobic actions have taken place, from the 17th century “place of execution” in Lower Manhattan (then part of New Amsterdam) to sites related to discrimination and gay-biased murders over the decades.

 On the MapVIEW The Full Map